-Regina: Actually, I can give you an example from just the other night.
-So Daniel went to a bar and a girl asked him, "what would you do to me, if you could?"
+Actually, I can give you an example from just the other night.
+So Daniel went to a bar, and a girl asked him, "What would you do to me if you could?"
 And he didn't know what to say!
-Then, he texted me and said "she wants to know if I have your consent."
+Then, he texted me and said: "She wants to know if I have your consent."
 This woman was literally asking my permission to have sex with my husband!
 And my response was "only if you're really hot for her."
-So the next morning I got him on the phone and I told him I needed some aftercare.
+So the next morning I got him on the phone, and I told him I needed some after care.
 I said, "I just want you to say, and honestly say, that you had a great last night but nothing compares to me."
-And he chuckled and said, "Oh my god of course.
+And he chuckled and said, "Oh my God, of course.
 I can't wait to get home to you."
 And that's the crux of it.
 After I hear him say that, and hear the tone in his voice, it's the most honest and tender thing ever.
 It's right.

 Daniel: Exactly.
 We're swinging because it's a great addition to our lives, not because we're missing anything with each other.
 All this feels like a big bonus.
 Swinging is just a nice fringe benefit.

 Follow Mica Lemiski on Twitter.